 APMA, the CDC, and CMS provide information, recommendations, and guidance regarding the COVID-19 vaccination.

-The CDC provides general COVID-19 vaccine information and a printable "Facts about COVID-19 Vaccines" resource you can provide to your patients.
+The CDC provides a printable COVID-19 resource you can display in your office or provide to your patients.

 Information on the different COVID-19 vaccines, including information on vaccines in clinical trials, is available from the CDC.

-The New England Journal of Medicine (NEJM) has a Covid-19 Vaccine Resource Center, which features a collection of resources on Covid-19 vaccines, including frequently asked questions, continuing medical education, published research, and commentary.
-In particular, NEJM has COVID-19 Vaccine Training to ensure that you understand the science and practicalities of the new COVID-19 vaccines.
+The New England Journal of Medicine (NEJM) has a COVID-19 Vaccine Resource Center, which features a collection of resources on COVID-19 vaccines, including frequently asked questions, continuing medical education, published research, and commentary.

 CMS provides information related to COVID-19 vaccine administration to ensure the vaccine is covered and available free of charge for every American.
 CMS also has a tool kit regarding vaccine administration specifically for health-care providers.